FxMorin/ScrapMechanicSeedTool/README.md

 The seed tool has a graphical user interface, so that people without any programming knowledge can easily modify save seed's!
 ![GUI](https://github.com/fxmorin/ScrapMechanicSeedTool/blob/master/img/GUI.PNG)

+### How to use SMST

+Download the ScrapMechanicSeedTool.py
+Then run python3 ScrapMechanicSeedTool.py

 ### Options

 **Current Seed** - This is the seed that will be used for all other options